boylesoftware/x2node-rsparser/README.md

 The above somewhat complicated query is just an example.
 With a different database schema, such as use of link tables, the query could be much more elegant and providing better performance.
 The point of the above query is to demonstrate that the polymorphic nested object collection property anchor column *must* contain a value that is unique among all of the subtypes.
 Also, technically, that would matter only if we had further nested collection properties in the address objects.

-All of the above example deal with nested object array properties.
+All of the above examples deal with nested object array properties.
 The only change that needs to be made to make them nested object maps is to have the map keys in the anchor columns.

 #### Reference Collections